Special Olympian Chelsea Werner Told Us How She Conquers Fears

 Werner started working with a gymnastics coach, Dawn Pombo.
 Her local Special Olympics program in northern California was canceled, so Werner trained directly with USA Gymnastics.
 With Pombo's help, Werner learned to master the uneven bars and balance beam, but she really shined during the floor routine.
 For four years in a row, Werner competed in the Special Olympics National Gymnastics Championships and won.

-These days, Werner still trains and competes in gymnastics around the world, but is now focused on expanding her modeling career.
-Werner signed with WeSpeak, a modeling agency that's committed to representing health conscious, drug-free models of all sizes and backgrounds, and she has walked in New York Fashion Week runway shows and starred in an H&M campaign.
+These days, Werner still trains and competes in gymnastics around the world, but is now focused on expanding her modelling career.
+Werner signed with WeSpeak, a modelling agency that's committed to representing health conscious, drug-free models of all sizes and backgrounds, and she has walked in New York Fashion Week runway shows and starred in an H&M campaign.

 Ahead, we talked to Werner about how she finds the strength to conquer her fears.